Dealing with a loved one’s estate

 If the accounts are small, it is wise to contact the account holders to find out if the assets can be obtained without a grant.

 Smith Partnership’s specialist advisors can help you through this often time consuming process.
-If you require anymore information regarding this or any other probate matter, please contact Rachel Flower on 0330 123 1229.
+If you require anymore information regarding this or any other probate matter, please contact Darren Perry on 0330 123 1229.

-Rachel is a specialist probate advisor with over 9 years experience.
-Contact Rachel by email firstname.lastname@example.org.
+Darren is a specialist probate advisor with over 9 years experience.
+Contact Darren by email firstname.lastname@example.org.